"Dash it all, there's a trace of insanity in nearly every old family!"

 Interestingly, the Poirot television series in its final season (2013) filmed The Labours of Hercules as its penultimate film (followed of course by Curtain).
 Some fans have criticized this film for failing to incorporate all dozen of the labors within the story, and that is a fair criticism; yet the film did manage to include, in substantive form, four of the Labors: The Arcadian Deer, The Erymanthian Boar, The Stymphalean Birds and The Capture of Cerberus.

 The Arcadian Deer, which provides the film's bookends, is most movingly done.
 (This is the story that details the love of an auto mechanic--in the film Poirot's chauffeur--for a vanished maid.)
 The Erymanthian Boar--the one about Poirot stranded at a mountainside Swiss hotel with a depraved murderer and a number of eccentric guests--provided the main basis of the film.
 It is also quite well depicted, as are the other two tales.
-While considerable changes are made to The Capture of Cerberus, a surprising amount of the material is faithful to the general idea of the story, though it is given a more serious twist.
-(Overall the film is quite bittersweet.)
+While considerable changes are made to The Capture of Cerberus, a surprising amount of the material is faithful to the general idea of the story, though it is given a much more serious (and psychologically improbable) character twist.
+Overall the film is quite bittersweet.

-I love the story collection, but in the end I was not enraged with the liberties taken by the film adapters.
-Perhaps someday we will get a more complete adaptation, when, inevitably, a new Poirot television series is commenced!
+I love the story collection--perhaps someday we will get a more complete adaptation, when, inevitably, a new Poirot television series is commenced!

 |Take a bow|